What to do in the garden in March

 Annotated image of Dahlia tuber showing which way up to plant

-March and April is summer bulb planting time ideal for as Dahlia and Lilies.
-Planting as bulbs or tubers is cheaper than buying pot-grown plants later in the year.
+March and April are summer bulb planting time, ideal for Dahlia and Lilies.
+By planting them as bulbs or tubers, you save money; they are cheaper than buying pot-grown plants later in the year.

-If you buy Dahlias as tubers, you need to plant about 6 weeks before the last expected frosts.
-This is because Dahlias are not frost hardy (explanation of frost hardy) and frost will damage the new top growth.
+If you buy Dahlias as tubers, you need to plant them about 6 weeks before the last expected frost.
+This is because Dahlias are not frost hardy (explanation of frost hardy).

-It takes about 6 weeks for the new growth to come through, which is the reason for the time delay.
+It takes about 6 weeks for the new growth to come through to the soil surface, which is the reason for the time delay.
 If you get caught out, cloche them.
-If your growing conditions are not ideal, such as colder or wetter, it is better to start Dahlias in containers under glass and bring out to harden off in May.
+If your growing conditions are not ideal, such as colder or wetter, it is better to start Dahlias in containers under glass and bring them out to harden off in May.
 More tips about How to Grow Dahlias.

-The image above centre is Lilium Regale.
+The centre image above is Lilium Regale.
 March is the right time to plant lily bulbs.
-Pick a good-sized pot and fill with suitable compost, plant 3 bulbs per pot, and cover with more compost.
+Pick a good-sized pot and fill it with suitable compost, plant 3 bulbs per pot, and cover with more compost.

 Keep the bulbs in a sheltered spot or in the greenhouse until established.
 The pots are ideal for placing on the patio to enjoy the scent or filling up gaps in the borders.
 More about growing lilies and images of different types of Lilies.